mxy981222/VE593-PJ2/README.md

 $pip install pydotplus
 ```

-Also, you should add the directory of the #bin of #graphviz into PATH.
+Also, you should add the directory of the *bin* of *graphviz* into PATH.

 ## Part1.
 BN

-The file is named as $protain.py$ there are several functions within it.
+The file is named as **protain.py** there are several functions within it.

 1. `partition(filename)`